3 Step Easy T-Shirt Pattern Hack

 3. Cut 7″ wide strip of fabric off the bottom of one of the t-shirts.

 Thanks to Cricut for sponsoring this post!
-If you want more pattern ideas, try these other posts:

-This is a sponsored conversation written by me on behalf of Cricut.
-The opinions and text are all mine.
+Although this is a sponsored conversation written by me on behalf of Cricut,he opinions and text are all my own.